IPGP/rinexmod/README.md

                        Marker->ARP North Ecc(m)
                        On-Site Agency Preferred Abbreviation
                        Responsible Agency Preferred Abbreviation

 * ```
+  -- geodesyml : Path to a folder or a file containing geodesyML files to obtain GNSS site metadata information.

+* ```
   --modification_kw : you pass as argument the field(s) that you want to modifiy and its value.